maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 ![alt-text](assets/users-edit-user.png)

 ###### Reset User Password
-A user's password can be reset by selecting the user and clicking 'Edit User'.
+A user's password can be reset by selecting the user on the manage users screen and clicking 'Edit User'.

 ![alt-text](assets/users-edit-user.png)